An Intern Says Charlie Rose Sexually Harassed Her After Making Her Unclog His Toilet

 “I would expect CBS executives to have known,” she writes.
 “The man’s secret was as reliably open as a Waffle House.”

 Bravo said part of her duties included traveling to the journalist’s summer residence in Bellport, N.Y., where she was tasked with organizing his library.
 She says it was during one of these trips that Rose ordered her to unclog his toilet which, as she describes, was “brimming with feces” and causing the entire upstairs floor to “smell like a factory farm.”
 Which, gross.
-Interns are asked to carry out demeaning and demanding work all the time and they do it because the promise of recognition and hopefully a paid position are left dangling in the air but asking anyone other than a plumber to unclog your backed-up commode is rude to the extreme.
+Interns are asked to carry out demeaning and demanding work all the time and they do it because the promise of recognition and hopefully a paid position is left dangling in the air but asking anyone other than a plumber to unclog your backed-up commode is rude to the extreme.

 As revolting as that experience was for Bravo, she says what came next was even worse.
 Bravo claims that after cleaning up his bathroom, Rose invited her to join him in “looking at the moonlight” as he clutched her from behind.
 The incident wasn’t just a one-time occurrence for Bravo who goes on to chronicle many more uncomfortable interactions, like when Rose would expose himself to her, grope her in cars, get on top of her in an airplane, and introduce her to his driver as a table dancer he’d picked up the night before.